pac-71/REWSweepViewer/README.md

 ```
 ## Make a Shortcut/Script
 ### Windows
 Right click and create new short cut.
-Add the following as the location (or target)
+Add the following as the location (or target).
 ```
 %systemroot%\System32\cmd.exe /c "python <path to script>\REWSweepViewer.py"
 ```